mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 - **Dynamic**: Yes
 - **Default**: false

 Retry queries over a period of time.
-This parameter takes a boolean value, was added in Maxscale 2.3.0 and is disabled by default.

 When this feature is enabled, a failure to route a query due to a connection problem will not immediately result in an error.
 The routing of the query is